 The register office is currently only open for death registrations.

 Unfortunately, we are not taking any other bookings at this time.

 If your ceremony, birth appointment or notice of marriage appointment has been put on hold by us, we will contact you as soon as we can to start rescheduling these again.

 Death registrations are available over the telephone, so there is no need for you to travel to the office in person.

 Before you book an appointment to register a death, please make sure the medical certificate of cause of death has been emailed to us by the hospital or GP, as we won't be able to proceed without it.

 You can book an appointment online.

-You should check our website before calling or emailing us about registrations.
+Check our website before calling or emailing us about registrations.
 We will continue to update this page when new information is available.